 Isaac Newton wrote many papers about his interpretation of both Christianity and the occult.
 His documents on alchemy and the Bible, include a Doomsday prophecy, which the scholar believed will occur in 2060.
 Newton gave no exact day for when the world will end, but also cautioned that any interpretation of the Bible could be flawed.

 The End of the Mayan Calendar

 The Mayans were masters of astrology, and kept detailed calendars with records of events.
 Many people were shocked to discover their calendar ended on December 21, 2012, and believed that this would be the end of the world in which we live.
 The world did not come to an end on that date, however, and researchers have confirmed that the Mayans believed that this day marked the end of an era and the ‘rebirth’ of Earth.

 Stephen Hawking’s Scientific Predictions

-A respected member of the scientific community, Stephen Hawking has made several predictions about the possible fate of the Earth.
+A respected member of the scientific community, the late Stephen Hawking had made several predictions about the possible fate of the Earth.
 Some of these are: the replacement of human beings by artificial intelligence, nuclear technology wiping us out, as well as climate change, overpopulation or the possibility of a pandemic outbreak.
-He also encourages human expansion to other planets, within the next hundred years, to ensure the survival of our species.
+He also encouraged human expansion to other planets, within the next hundred years, to ensure the survival of our species.